indemno/StandupAssistant/README.md

 Edit today's reflection.
 Existing values are prefilled.

+### week

+Displays the **five most recent workday entries**, automatically skipping weekends.

 ### list

-Lists available months and lets you choose one by number or `YYYY-MM`.
+Browse available months and open any previous month by number or `YYYY-MM`.

 ### summary

-Runs `GenerateMonthlySummary.ps1` and creates a summary file for the current month.
+Generates a monthly summary file using `GenerateMonthlySummary.ps1`.

 ### set time

-Configure both reminder times interactively:

-* **Time for standup**
-* **Time for daily reflection**
+Configure:

+* Standup reminder time
+* Daily reflection reminder time
+* Whether the interactive CLI should open automatically when Windows starts

-Values are stored in `config.json`.
+Settings are stored in `config.json`.

 ### help

-Displays detailed documentation and usage information.
+Displays detailed usage information.

-### exit

-Closes the application.

 ## Configuration

-Reminder times are stored in `config.json`.
+Reminder and startup settings are stored in `config.json`.

 Example:

 {
 "dailyTime": "16:00",
-"morningTime": "08:55"
+"morningTime": "08:55",
+"showCliOnStartup": false
 }

 The AutoHotkey scheduler reads this file automatically.

-## Monthly summaries
+## Monthly Summaries

 Running `summary` generates a file in the `Summaries` folder.

-The generated file contains:
+The file contains:

 * Metadata
 * Number of logged workdays
 * An AI prompt
-* All standup entries for the selected month
+* All entries for the selected month

-The file can be pasted directly into ChatGPT, Claude, GitHub Copilot, or another AI assistant to produce a manager-ready monthly report.
+It can be pasted directly into ChatGPT, Claude, GitHub Copilot, or another AI assistant to generate a structured monthly report.

-## Typical workflow
+## Typical Workflow

-Morning:
+**Morning**

-* Read today's log before standup
+* Review yesterday and today before standup

-Afternoon:
+**Afternoon**

 * Complete the daily reflection

-End of month:
+**End of month**

 * Generate a summary
-* Send it to an AI assistant
+* Paste it into an AI assistant
-* Forward the result to your manager
+* Send the resulting report to your manager

+## Privacy

+Standup Assistant stores everything **locally** on your computer.

+No data is uploaded, synchronized, or shared automatically, making it suitable for internal company work where privacy and ownership of notes are important.

 ## Philosophy

-This project is intentionally simple.
+Standup Assistant is intentionally minimal.

-It is not a task manager, ticket tracker, or project management system.
+It is **not** a task manager, issue tracker, or project management system.

-It is a **low-friction work journal** designed to capture what you actually accomplished each day and turn that history into useful documentation with minimal effort.
+It is a **low-friction work journal** designed to capture what you actually accomplished each day and turn that history into useful documentation with almost no maintenance.

-Author
+## Author

-Created by Christofer Malmberg.
+Created by **Christofer Malmberg**.

-This started as a personal developer productivity tool and evolved into a lightweight local standup and reflection assistant.
+Originally built as a personal developer productivity tool and gradually evolved into a lightweight local standup and reflection assistant.
 Feel free to modify, extend, and share it internally.